orbs-network/orbs-notary-lib/README.md

 The `notary.setStatusList()` takes:
 - A list of comma separated values

-It returns the txhash of the transaction which changed the status list text
+It returns the txId of the transaction which changed the status list text

 After the status list text changes, the first status text will be assigned automatically to event new document registered.